kergalym/YABEE/README.md

 =====
 - Automatic selection
 - Apply object transform
-- Set texture format to RGB or RGBA (with saving it to .bam file in /tmp directory)
+- Set texture format to RGB or RGBA (with saving a model to .bam file in /tmp directory)

 **These features activated by default**, uncheck them first if you don't use them and manually select your object(s).
 **Automatic selection** automatically selects all objects in the scene.